AY2526S1-CS2103T-T09-4/tp/docs/UserGuide.md

 * Shifts are automatically deleted when the date has passed so you don't need to edit it!
 * If a valid format but incorrect date for shifts is inputted (e.g 29/2/2026, a non-leap year), then BrewBook will automatically find the next nearest valid date to replace it (28/2/2026).
 * If you need to add duplicate numbers for a staff (i.e. Shared Shift Phone), this will be a valid input!
 * If you want to preserve past shifts records, you should make copies of the .json file and archive it before the shift is deleted!
-See how to do it [here](#archive-data).
+See how to do it in FAQ.
 </div>

 <div markdown="1" class="alert alert-warning">:exclamation: **Constraint:**